 Keeping Your Cash Flow Strong

 To recap, cash is king when it comes to business.
 While these strategies seem simple, they can save you enormous headaches throughout the year.
 Want to learn more about optimizing your finances?
-Save your seat and join Jody for a two-day Financial Metrics, Forecasting & Operations Workshop in New York City (Aug.
-29–30), Seattle (Sept.
-12–13) or San Francisco (Nov.
-4–5).
+Save your seat and join Jody for a two-day Financial Metrics, Forecasting & Operations Workshop in San Francisco, Nov.
+4–5.

 This article is for informational purposes only, and doesn't constitute accounting or finance advice.